Me with our cat,

 education - classes, books, workshops, and conferences.
 My first introductions to yoga all involved flowing

-was really exhilarating for me!
+styles - like Ashtanga and Vinyasa.
 I received my first teaching certification from the White Lotus Foundation in

 their practice.
 I